 Changing beneficiaries is usually easy to do — the challenge is often in remembering to do it.
 Contact your employer, financial professional or financial services company to learn how.

 When to update your beneficiaries

 Beneficiary changes are often overlooked following divorce, remarriage or after the death of a loved one who may be listed as one of your beneficiaries.

-If you fail to keep your beneficiaries up to date or make a mistake in documenting them, someone other than who you intended may receive the proceeds.
+If you fail to keep your beneficiaries up to date or make a mistake in documenting them, someone other than who you intended may receive your assets or policy proceeds.
 This is why carefully designating and remembering to update beneficiaries is so important.

-If you are worried about making a mistake when naming your beneficiaries, consult with an advisor or attorney to ensure your intentions will be carried out the way you wish.
+If you are worried about making a mistake when naming your beneficiaries, consult a financial professional or attorney to ensure your intentions will be carried out the way you wish.